 Antioch stood.
 Cadmus nodded at Ignotus, who released his hold on the scrambler charms, and the tavern again bustled to life.
 It was a cheap trick, using the Spirit Stone in such a fashion, but there was so little time left to learn its full potential.
 It was only years before that they had completed their Hallows.
 He thought back to the–

 –He opened his eyes.
-‘Hugues de Payens’ was tired.
+‘Hugues de Payens’, as he had called himself, was tired.
 He wanted to go home, he wanted so desperately to be with his brother, and his husband, reunited once more.
 Soon.
 So soon.
 His wet, bulbous eyes watched as the Hungarians ransacked the place.
 As the minutes passed, their anger became more visible.
 The plain wooden cross on the wall seemed to mock them as they searched in vain.
 He did not move from his armchair when he finally spoke.

 “Keresitek ember akit a villám megjelölt és ő kioltja majd a csillagokat.”